-- 9. Environment, Safety and Health Documentation Development. - a.
-For projects involving Hazard Category 1, 2, or 3 nuclear facilities as defined in 10 CFR Part 830, Subpart B: - (1) Prior to CD-1, a CSDR is developed to: - Document and establish a preliminary inventory of hazardous materials, including radioactive materials and chemicals; - Document and establish the preliminary hazard categorization of the facility; - Identify and analyze primary facility hazards and facility Design Basis Accidents: - Provide an initial determination, based on preliminary hazard analysis, of safety class and safety significant structures, systems, and components; - Include a preliminary assessment of the appropriate seismic design category for the facility itself as well as safety significant structures, systems, and components; - Evaluate the security hazards that can impact the facility safety basis (if applicable); and - Include a commitment to the nuclear safety design criteria of DOE O 420.1C (or proposed alternative criteria). - (2) At completion of the Preliminary Design Phase, Preliminary Safety and Design Results are developed to reflect more refined analyses based on the evolving design and safety integration activities during preliminary design.
+10. Environment, Safety and Health Documentation Development.

+- a.
+For projects involving Hazard Category 1, 2, or 3 nuclear facilities as defined in 10 CFR Part 830, Subpart B: - (1) Prior to CD-1, a CSDR is developed to: - Document and establish a preliminary inventory of hazardous materials, including radioactive materials and chemicals; - Document and establish the preliminary hazard categorization of the facility; - Identify and analyze primary facility hazards and facility Design Basis Accidents: - Provide an initial determination, based on preliminary hazard analysis, of safety class and safety significant structures, systems, and components; - Include a preliminary assessment of the appropriate seismic design category for the facility itself as well as safety significant structures, systems, and components; - Evaluate the security hazards that can impact the facility safety basis (if applicable); and - Include a commitment to the nuclear safety design criteria of DOE O 420.1, current version (or proposed alternative criteria). - (2) At completion of the Preliminary Design Phase, Preliminary Safety and Design Results are developed to reflect more refined analyses based on the evolving design and safety integration activities during preliminary design.
 The Preliminary Safety and Design Results should include the results of process hazards analyses and confirm or adjust, as appropriate, the items included in the CSDR. - (3) Prior to CD-2, a PDSA is prepared which updates and expands the safety information in the Preliminary Safety and Design Results and identifies and justifies any changes from the design approach described in the Preliminary Safety and Design Results.
-A plan to achieve operational readiness is prepared using the core requirements of DOE O 425.1D.
+A plan to achieve operational

-(4) Prior to CD-4, a Documented Safety Analysis is developed based on information from the PDSA and the SER.
-Technical safety requirements are developed to document and establish specific parameters and requisite actions for safe facility operation.

-- (5) An ORR or RA will be conducted in accordance with DOE O 425.1D. - b.
+- readiness is prepared using the core requirements of DOE O 425.1 (current version). - (4) Prior to CD-4, a Documented Safety Analysis is developed based on information from the PDSA and the SER.
+Technical safety requirements are developed to document and establish specific parameters and requisite actions for safe facility operation. - (5) An ORR or RA will be conducted in accordance with DOE O 425.1 (current version). - b.
 For projects involving facilities that are below the Hazard Category 3 threshold as defined in 10 CFR Part 830, Subpart B: - (1) Prior to CD-1, prepare a PHAR to identify and evaluate all potential hazards and establish a preliminary set of safety controls.
-Hazardous chemicals are analyzed in accordance with Integrated Safety Management (ISM) requirements in DOE P 450.4A, 29 CFR 1910.119, and 40 CFR Part 68. - (2) Prior to CD-2, a Hazard Analysis Report is developed by updating the PHAR to include any new or revised information on facility hazards and safety design.
+Hazardous chemicals are analyzed in accordance with Integrated Safety Management (ISM) requirements in DOE P 450.4 (current version), 29 CFR 1910.119, and 40 CFR Part 68. - (2) Prior to CD-2, a Hazard Analysis Report is developed by updating the PHAR to include any new or revised information on facility hazards and safety design.
 If the hazard characterization is below Hazard Category 3 by analysis, the SBAA should approve this analysis before CD-2. - (3) Prior to CD-3 and CD-4, hazard analysis and controls are updated in the Hazard Analysis Report. - (4) The PSO will determine what level of readiness review will be conducted. - c.
 All projects must comply with environmental protection requirements including NEPA documentation, anticipated permitting requirements and cost-effective environmental stewardship, advance regional and local integrated planning goals and sustainable sites, and high performance and sustainable building principles. - d.
 A Construction Project Safety and Health Plan is prepared prior to construction activities per 10 CFR Part 851, Appendix A, Section 1(d). - e.
-EO 13514 requires that all projects divert at least 50 percent of construction and demolition materials and debris (by weight) from the non-hazardous solid waste stream.
+Implement EO 14057 Section 207 requirement that DOE/NNSA as an agency must annually divert from landfills at least 50 percent of non-hazardous solid waste, including food and compostable material, and construction and demolition waste and debris by fiscal year 2025; and 75 percent by fiscal year 2030.

-10. Integrated Project Team.
+11. Integrated Project Team.